nyuolab/text2table/text2table/models/README.md

 -----------------
 The datatset used for the MVP consists of the data concatenated from the tables `PATIENTS`, `NOTEEVENTS`, and `D_ICD_DIAGNOSES`.
-And the concatenated is based on the Patient ID number and Patient Specfici Admission ID number.
+And the concatenated is based on the Patient ID number and Patient Specific Admission ID number.
 The concatenated dataset consists of approximately 50000 rows of data with each row represents one patient for his/her specific admission.
-Since this is a text2table task, the input data is the Discharge Summary of the clinical notes, and the output columns are constraint for Patient Sex, Date of Birth, Admission Time, and ICD9 Code.
+Since this is a text2table task, the input data is the Discharge Summary of the clinical notes, and the output columns are constraint for Patient Sex, Date of Birth, Admission Time, and ICD9 Code for the MVP.

 Pre-Tokenize for Model
 -------------------------